SwissTPH/timci/README.md

 # TIMCI

-TIMCI is a R package for managing and visualising in a Shiny app the data collected by ODK for the different studies of the TIMCI project (Tools for Integrated Management of Childhood Illnesses).
+TIMCI is a R package for managing, exporting RMardown reports and visualising in a Shiny app the data collected by ODK for the different studies of the TIMCI project (Tools for Integrated Management of Childhood Illnesses).

 ## Installation of timci from GitHub:
 You can download the `master` branch of the `timci` package.